-Mark Mason enters his eighth season at the helm of the York Revolution in 2021.
-With 500 victories in addition to the 2017 Atlantic League championship, he is the winningest manager in Revolution history.
+Mark Mason enters his ninth season at the helm of the York Revolution in 2022.
+With 550 victories in addition to the 2017 Atlantic League championship, he is the winningest manager in Revolution history.

 Following a highly successful three-year tenure as the club’s pitching coach, Mason’s promotion to manager was announced on September 4, 2012, as he succeeded Etchebarren in becoming the third field manager in Revs history.

 As pitching coach, Mason’s staffs amassed a league-best 221-183 record in three seasons, and the Revs were one of only two Atlantic League teams to reach the playoffs each of those three years.
 Mason has also produced numerous pitchers whose contracts have been purchased by Major League organizations, nine of whom have gone on to pitch in the Majors including four who made their MLB debuts.
 In addition to his success as pitching coach, Mason has held a leading role in player procurement since his arrival before the 2010 season, as his far-reaching connections and tireless efforts have helped the Revs win three championships and establish a tradition of excellence.

 In Mason’s first two seasons with York, the Revs became just the second team in Atlantic League history to win back-to-back championships, doing so in 2010 and 2011.
 The team’s postseason success centered around Mason’s pitching staffs, as the Revs posted a combined 3.10 playoff ERA with a 12-5 record during those championship runs.

 Under Mason’s guidance, the Revs finished in the top half of the league in team ERA in 2011 and 2012, including a then-club record 3.99 ERA during the 2012 season.
 The Revs also set team records in shutouts with nine and 11 in those two seasons respectively, leading the league both years.

 From York to the Majors: